 Facebook is the perfect platform for this engagement.
 It encourages people to contact a company directly by commenting on a post but also by sending them a message.
 In fact, one of Facebook's dozens of ranking factors for your page is your Messenger response time!
 The point of being on a social media platform to begin with is so that you can be social!
 Be sure to respond to messages you receive - and if possible, within a very timely manner.

 Another ranking factor for Facebook is how engaged users are with your posts.
 The more comments and shares your post gets, the more Facebook recognizes it as good content.
 This is the kind of good content that it wants to share more prolifically, so your post's reach will increase with each comment!
-Friends of the commentor will be able to see the post in their newsfeed which will then open their eyes to your company as well.
+Friends of the commenter will be able to see the post in their newsfeed which will then open their eyes to your company as well.
 So a very powerful way to interact with your audience is to find new ways for them to comment on your post.
 But if you're successful, remember to reply to their comments!
 This will increase that post's reach so that even more people see it.

 Now that you've mastered the basics of marketing on Facebook as a remodeler, contractor, or home builder, you're ready to graduate to Lead Generation!
 This is the part of social media marketing that spreads past brand awareness and dives into conversion.
 After all, when you're putting so much effort into a single social media platform, you want to see the results!